 Many people facing poor digestion have found that taking a vegetarian form of plant derived Betaine HCL before meals aids them in their own digestive process, as well as metabolizing the food they consume.

-Other conditions that Betaine HCL may help the body improve include:
+Other conditions for which Betaine HCL may help include: